cvetomir-todorov/CecoChat/docs/intro-capabilities.md

 # Product

 * Messaging in real-time
-  - Send and receive messages, react/unreact with emojis
+  - Send and receive messages
-  - Notifications when a message has been processed
+  - Send files - images, text, PDF
+  - React/unreact with emojis
   - Multiple clients for the same user
 * Chats
+  - Notifications when a message has been processed
   - Indication for new messages
   - Review history at a random point in time
-* Users
+* User
+  - Register, authenticate
-  - Register, authenticate, change password, edit trivial profile data
+  - Change password, edit trivial profile data
+  - Store small user files - images, text, PDF
+* Other users
+  - Search other users by name
+  - Connect with other users - invite/accept/cancel/remove
   - Profiles with static full/public-only data
-  - Search users by name pattern
-  - Connect with other users - invite/accept/cancel/remove
-  - Store small user files - images, text, PDF

 Note: there is no web/mobile clients (only a client for development purposes)